Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project

 "Mary was seeking to rejoin the Oregon Project and Alberto's team as recently as April of this year and had not raised these concerns as part of that process," a Nike spokesperson said in an email to NPR.

-Cain addressed her recent attempt to rejoin the team Friday morning, saying via Twitter, "As recently as this summer, I still thought: 'maybe if I rejoin the team, it'll go back to how it was.'
+On Friday morning, Cain addressed her recent attempt to rejoin the team, saying via Twitter, "As recently as this summer, I still thought: 'maybe if I rejoin the team, it'll go back to how it was.'
 But we all come to face our demons in some way.
 For me, that was seeing my old team this last spring."

 No more wanting them to like me.
 No more needing their approval.
 I could finally look at the facts, read others stories, and face: THIS SYSTEM WAS NOT OK.
 I stand before you today because I am strong enough, wise enough, and brave enough.
 Please stand with me.— Mary Cain (@runmarycain) November 8, 2019